kristenvaccaro/interaction-design/index.md

 Percentage | Activity
 --- | ---
-40% | Design Assignments
+25% | Design Assignments/Project
+20% | Studio Participation
 20% | Coding Assignments
-20% | Studios
 10% | Quizzes
-10% | Final Exam
+25% | Final Exam

 Design assignments are due Friday 11:59 PM

-Late Policy: You will receive *5 free late days* that can be used for design assignments.
+Late Policy: You will receive *5 free late days* that can be used for design assignment submissions, but you should still be prepared to discuss your plans in enough detail to get feedback in your studio.
 You do not need to contact us in advance to use those late days.
 Beyond those days, you receive a 10% penalty for each day late.

 #### Is attendance mandatory?
 Are there video recordings for asynchronous viewing?